Nail this Vital Part of Your Job Application

 Many people are apparently tempted to lie on their CV or personal statement.
 This would be a mistake, however.
 Firstly, an experienced recruiter is likely to spot a lie.
-Secondly, even if you make it to interview stage, you may be quizzed about skills or experience that you don’t actually have.
+Secondly, even if you make it to interview stage, you may be quizzed about skills or experience you don’t actually have.

 Copy someone else’s personal profile

 The key word in the phrase personal profile CV is ‘personal’.
-It’s your chance to try to give the recruiter a brief overview of who you are.
+It’s your chance to give the recruiter a brief overview of who you are.
 If you copy someone else’s – no matter how well written it is – you won’t do yourself justice and it won’t match up with the rest of your CV.

-Re-use an existing personal profile
+Reuse an existing personal profile

-Once you’ve taken the time to perfect your personal profile you may be tempted to simply re-use it for every application.
-This is a mistake, as 50% of the profile is about the specific role your understanding of it.
+Once you’ve taken the time to perfect your personal profile you may be tempted to simply reuse it for every application.
+This is a mistake, as 50% of the profile is about the specific role and your understanding of it.
 Instead, tailor it each time you apply for a new job.